wangyi-fudan/wyhash/manuscript.md

 A hash function is a function which is capable of mapping data of arbitrary size onto data of a fixed size (see [here](https://en.wikipedia.org/wiki/Hash_function)).
 Hash functions are useful in a variety of applications.
 A notable one is hash tables.
 Hash tables use a hash function to accelerate the lookup of data in a table as it is faster to compute the hash of the key once and use that as an index.
 This yields an amortized constant average operation cost.
 Desirable properties of a hash function include determinism, speed, being non-invertible, and generating an avalanche-effect.

-On the other hand, a PRNG is an algorithm that is capable of generating a stream of numbers which appear to be randomly chosen.
+On the other hand, a pseudo-random number generator (PRNG) is an algorithm that is capable of generating a stream of numbers which appear to be randomly chosen.
 PRNGs are only an approximation, though.
 Its values are completely determined by the original seed used for initialization.

 To an outside observer, a hash function generates an apparently random output and thus it can also serve as the basis for a PRNG.
 If we have a good hash functions, then we can apply it to time or rounds to obtain a good PRNG.
 This idea means that we can test a hash function with BigCrush (conventionally for PRNG) by applying it on rounds.
 We did crushed some hash functions in this way. [eg. t1ha](https://github.com/rurban/smhasher/issues/54)

 Numberous hash functions have been designed in last decades.
 [SMHasher](https://github.com/rurban/smhasher/) is a hub to collect and evaluate more than 100 hash functions.
 We name a few excellent hash function: t1ha2_atonce (known for speed), xxHash64 (known for popularity), SipHash (known for security).
 Also numberous PRNGs have been designed in last decades. [testingRNG](https://github.com/lemire/testingRNG) is a collection and benchmark of some modern PRNGs.
 We name a few excellent PRNGs: splitmix64 ( popular in Java), [PCG](http://www.pcg-random.org/), [xoshiro256**](http://xoshiro.di.unimi.it/), lehmer64 (simple and fast).

-problems and challenges
+Despite the richness of hash function and PRNGs, we are still on the way to our ultimate aesthetic goals: fastest and simplest under the premise of soildity and portability.
+Security is also a secondary goal as 64-bit hash function and PRNGs are fundamentally weak against brute force attacks.

-wyhash was born out of the desire to find a 64-bit hash function and pseudorandom number generator (PRNG) that are solid, portable, fast and simple.
+With the above goals in mind and heart, we feel lucky to discover/invent a new hash function named as wyhash and a new PRNG named as wyrand. wyhash and wyrand are solid, portable, fast and simple but not

 ----------------------------------------